oe/truncate-html/readme.md

 ```

 ### About final string length

 If the html string content's length is shorter than `options.length`, then no ellipsis will be appended to the final html string.
 If longer, then the final string length will be `options.length` + `options.ellipsis`.
-And if you set `reserveLastWord` to true or none zero number, the final string will be various.
+And if you set `reserveLastWord` to true or none zero number or using `customNodeStrategy`, the final string will be various.

 ### About html comments